Junior college: Athletics

-Certain junior colleges also serve as incubators for college athletes, particularly in basketball and football; in sports parlance, they are often referred to as "Jucos".
+Certain junior colleges also serve as incubators for college athletes, particularly in basketball and football; in sports parlance, they are sometimes referred to as "juco"s.
 A talented player who would not meet the academic standards of a major college program may be able to play for two years in junior college, establishing an academic record in the process, and then transfer to a major college.
 This process has occasionally resulted in scandals, often involving the academics of the student athletes.

 Military junior college

-In the United States, a military junior college is a military-style junior college that allows cadets to become commissioned officers in the armed forces reserve in two years, instead of the usual four.
+In the United States, a military junior college allows cadets to become commissioned officers in the armed forces reserve in two years, instead of the usual four.
 The students must go on to complete a bachelor's degree before serving as regular officers on active duty.

 There are currently four military junior colleges: